 - Put away your phone when you’re with friends, family or on a date.

 Once you’ve made even a few of these changes, you’ll find the time spent on your mobile phone dramatically reduced.

 Use Cell Phone Monitoring Apps

-Freedom is an app that manages distractions by letting you block certain sites or the whole internet.
+Freedom manages distractions by letting you block certain sites or the whole internet.

 It works on all Mac, Windows, iPhone, iPad and Android devices.

 SelfControl is a free Mac app that lets you block access to distracting websites, your mail servers, or anything else on the internet.

 Engage in Tech-Free Activities